AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 - **End of life** Gateway images based on Ubuntu 14 and Ubuntu 16 are deprecated.
 You MUST replace these with Ubuntu 18 based images before upgrading to 6.4.
 Refer to FN28 for more details.
 - **Bug fix** Fixed exception for OCI gateway launch.
 - **Bug fix** Fixed bug in GCP FireNet with Palo Alto VM-Series image version listing.
-- **Bug fix** In some corner cases Controller HA, backup/restore breaks the control connection between the controller and Cloudn.
+- **Bug fix** In some corner cases Controller HA, backup/restore breaks the control connection between the controller and CloudN.
 - **Bug fix** Fixed an issue with BGP route advertisement after spoke attachment
 - **Bug fix** When a gateway NIC goes down, an alert will be triggered and the gateway will be taken down and brought back up again after self-remediation.
 - **Bug Fix** If a VNet route table is deleted unexpectedly, VNets could connect to the wrong Transit Gateway spoke for the subscription.
 When VNets under different subscriptions use the same Resource group name, and both Spoke VNets connect to different Transit Gateways, the controller cannot distinguish which VNet should attach to which gateway.